sts10/samschlinkert_com/readme.markdown

 ## Deployment

 Pushing changes to the master branch of this repo up to Github should be all I have to do push changes live to the site.

+## The "contract" redirect

+The reason for `./contract/index.html` is simply to redirect the new URL for that project.